Licking the spatula may be tradition in your kitchen after mixing ingredients for cookies or cake, but is it safe to do?

 - Wash your hands after handling raw ingredients.

-So resist the urge to lick the beater or spatula when whipping up baked goods, advises Dunn.
+So resist the urge to lick the beater or spatula when whipping up baked goods, advises Czerwony.
 Let that treat thoroughly bake and enjoy it once it comes out of the oven.
 (Just allow it to cool, of course.)